scorevictim/Kaggle_House-Prices---Advanced-Regression-Techniques/README.md

 ## Dependencies

+This work is based on python.

-See in "requirements.txt"
+See all the needed libraries in "requirements.txt"

 You can use "pip install -r requirements.txt" to replicate the environment used for this project.
+Make sure to new a python virtual environments to avoid conflicts.